samfrost23/nd00333_AZMLND_C2/README.md

 # Operationalizing Machine Learning in Azure

 ## Overview
 This project is part of the Udacity Azure Machine Learning Nanodegree.
 The objective of this project is to configure a cloud-based machine learning production model, deploy it, consume it and create automated process creating, publishing and consuming a pipeline.
+I train a machine learning model using AutoML in Azure Machine Learning Studio and deploy the best model using Azure Container Instance and consume it using the REST endpoints.
+I also created and published a pipeline using python SDK.

 The dataset is data from a bank marketing campaign.
 The aim of the campaign was to increase the number of subscribers to the bank term deposit.
 In this project we will try to predict with a "yes" or a "no", whether a client will subscribe to the product or not.

 ## Architectural Diagram